vippsas/vipps-developers/newsletters/2022-04-newsletter.md

 ## Release of remainder after doing a partial capture

-The Vipps eCom API now supports both partial capture (as before) and release of the remainder of the reserved amount.
+The eCom API now supports both partial capture (as before) and release of the remainder of the reserved amount.

 If you wish to cancel an order which you have partially captured: Send a